 Have students decorate their bikes for awareness occasions or just for fun.
 If it’s around Halloween, you can make this a moonlit ghost tour of your campus.

 Invite student-athletes or folks who really love to workout to be part of a peer fitness challenge.
 This is a great way to help students build connections and keep the motivation to stay healthy up.

 53. Ping-pong tournament

-Warm up your rec room paddles and let the your inner Forrest Gump out.
+Warm up your rec room paddles and let your inner Forrest Gump out.

 54. Pie your RA (or SGA rep, or administrator)

-A few cans of whipped cream and some pie tins, and you have a throwback to carnival days.
+Buy a few cans of whipped cream and some pie tins, and you’ll have a throwback to carnival days.
 Are you brave enough to join in the fun, SAPro?

 56. Paint slip & slide

 Remember to have students sign waivers before participating in this one.
 This is a great event to host on its own or after your local Color Run.